Christiana Axelsen - Director, modern, ballet

 Born and raised on Bainbridge Island, Christiana attended BDC from ages 3-18.
 She has had the pleasure to perform professionally nationally and internationally with dance artists including zoe|juniper, The Three Yells, Molissa Fenley, Christopher Williams, Michou Szabo, Beth Gill, Courtney Krantz, Pam Tanowitz, Raja Kelly, Jules Skloot, Korhan Basaran and Mana Kawamura.
 Her own work has been shown in Seattle, San Francisco, New York, Pittsburgh, Colorado and Istanbul.
 She has taught classes and workshops at New York University, Barnard College, Mount Holyoke College, Velocity Dance Center, Brooklyn Arts Exchange and the Conservatory of Modern Dance at Mimar Sinan University in Istanbul.
 Christiana graduated summa cum laude with dual degrees in Dance and Geology from Mount Holyoke College and has a certificate from the Merce Cunningham Professional Training Program where she performed alongside the Repertory Understudy Company.

-sandy dreiling - ballet, dance with me, music & DAnce
+sandy dreiling - ballet, Modern, dance with me, music & DAnce

 Originally from Houston, Texas, Sandy began her dance training in middle school at a performing arts magnet school, moving quickly to study at Houston Ballet.
 She continued her studies with intensive programs at The High School for The Performing and Visual Arts and the Ailey school.
 At Stephens College, she studied Education and Dance, graduating cum laude.
 Throughout her dance journey, Sandy has studied and danced with some amazing artists including: Ben Munisteri, Francisco Graciano, Discovery Dance Group, Fusion Dance Company, Seattle Jazz, Jerboa, Michael Simms, Pamela Yarbrough-Stockton, Paul Mosley and many more.
 She has taught throughout the Seattle area since 1999 and helped create the dance curriculum for The Little Gym International.
 Sandy loves teaching young dancers the joy of movement in a fun and friendly environment.
 She lives on Bainbridge Island with her husband and two children.